 CONTENT TRANSLATION: Translate your content if necessary.
-To dramatically enhance the shopping experience for consumers who don't speak your native language, you can translate product titles and descriptions, social evidence, email marketing, and SEO-focused metadata.
+To dramatically enhance the shopping experience for consumers who don't speak your native language, you can translate product titles and descriptions, social evidence, email marketing, and Search Engine Optimization (SEO)-focused metadata.

 IMAGE AND MEDIA TRANSLATION: Localized imagery will help you better target consumers in other countries and stop using culturally offensive imagery.